 What to Know About California's Warrant Requirements for Electronic Communications

-To protect privacy in connection with electronic communications, California’s legislature enacted the Electronic Communications Privacy Act, which went into effect on January 1, 2016.
-(See the Department of Justice’s federal law equivalent, the Electronic Communications Privacy Act of 1986, here.)
+To protect privacy in connection with electronic communications, California’s legislature enacted the Electronic Communications Privacy Act, which went into effect on January 1, 2016 (note that the U.S. Department of Justice has a federal law equivalent, the Electronic Communications Privacy Act of 1986).

 Limiting Access to Electronic Information

 Under the CalECPA, law enforcement officers can not access information on an electronic device (either via the service provider or the device itself) unless they meet one of the following conditions: